-You may find that the database being shipped with OpenOffice (ver.2 and higher) delights you as much as it has me.
+You may find that the database included in LibreOffice / OpenOffice delights you as much as it has me.
 This page tries to help you use it.

 This page is "browser friendly".
 Make your browser window as wide as you want it.
 The text will flow nicely for you.
 It is easier to read in a narrow window.
 With most browsers, pressing plus, minus or zero while the control key (ctrl) is held down will change the texts size.
 (Enlarge, reduce, restore to default, respectively.)
-(This is more fully explained, and there's another tip, at my Power Browsing page.)
+(This is fully explained, and there are more tips, at my Power Browsing page.)

 In this tutorial, we're going to see queries in action.
 At the level of this tutorial, you may be left wondering why you would want to bother with a query.
 The things we are going to do are very simple, and can be accomplished other ways.
 However, queries are very powerful, and once you can "walk", there are things you can do "at a run" that are very useful.
 (And hard to do other ways.)